magmafoundation/Magma/README.md

   - Next you are gonna want to clone the submodule
     - `git submodule update --init --recursive`
 - Building
-  - First you want to setup the project
-    - `./gradlew setup`
-  - After you have setup the project you are going to want to run the build
+  - First you want to run the build command
-    - `./gradlew build`
+    - `./gradlew launch4j`
   - Now go and get a drink this may take some time

 ## Chat